1. What is the Cyprus Citizenship by Investment Programme?

 - submitted after the investor had acquired the Cypriot citizenship and provided that the other parent consents to the grant of the citizenship

-c) Adult children up to the age of 28 who are full-time students and financially dependent on the principal applicant
+c) Unmarried adult children up to the age of 28 who are full-time students and financially dependent on the principal applicant:

-e) The investor’s parents are entitled to apply for citizenship provided if:
+e) The investor’s parents and/or the parents of the spouse of the investor are entitled to apply for citizenship provided if:

 i.they hold a permanent privately-owned residence in the Republic of Cyprus, the purchase price of which must be at least €500.000, plus V.A.T. or